 The center dress circle seats are spread across 10 rows (A to J).

 The right dress circle seats are spread across 10 rows (A to J) and are even numbered.

 Hudson Theater Balcony

-The Balcony is the second elevated section of the Hudson Theater.
+The Balcony is the second elevated section of the Hudson Theatre.
 Spread over 8 rows, from row A to row H, the balcony is almost as big as the dress circle with a capacity of 240 seats.
-The Balcony, lie the dress circle, is further divided into three longitudinal sections - center, left and right dress circle.
+The Balcony is also divided into three longitudinal sections:

 1. Sardi’s: This iconic, continental diner is lined with caricatures of showbiz celebrities making it a hit with locals and tourists alike.